FuelLabs/sway/docs/src/blockchain-development/calling_contracts.md

 ## Example

-Here is an example of a *contract calling another contract* in Sway:
+Here is an example of a contract calling another contract in Sway.
+A script can call a contract in the same way.

 ```sway
 // ./contract_a.sw